StrongTownsLangley/DevelopmentActivity.Producer/README.md

 Currently this API URL is https://services5.arcgis.com/frpHL0Fv8koQRVWY/arcgis/rest/services/Development_Activity_Status_Table/FeatureServer/1/query?outFields=*&where=1%3D1&f=geojson but this could change in future.

 ## Status
-So far this producer is complete and operational, running on our StrongTownsLangley.org VPS server alongside the Apache Kafka instance.
+The producer is complete and operational, running on our StrongTownsLangley.org VPS server alongside the Apache Kafka instance.

-Public analytics and other tools are still in development.

 ## About
 This module is written in C# .NET 6.0 and uses the Confluent.Kafka library.